 If you are looking out to buy a pillow online and doing some research on the same, you’ve probably heard of the term loft.
 It's true that finding the ideal pillow may drastically enhance your quality of sleep and reduce neck pain.
 In reality, though, there isn't a one pillow firmness that works for everyone.
 When sleeping in your favorite position, the perfect pillow should support your neck appropriately.

 The ideal height for a bed pillow can differ as much as the material that is preferred, though most people find that a pillow that is between four and six inches is ideal for supporting their heads and necks.
-Thus, we're going to help you better understand which pillow loft is best for you and your sleeping position in this blog, as well as how it can improve your life and sleep quality in general.
+Thus, we're going to help you better understand which pillow loft is best for you and your sleeping position.
+In this blog, as well as how it can improve your life and sleep quality in general.

 What is Pillow Loft?